 In this article, you'll learn about how to configure your Office 365 Calendar with OAuth 2.0 connection.

 Configuring Default Office 365 Calendar reminders

-To configure default Office 365 Calendar reminders, select an option from the Default Office 365 Calendar reminders drop-down list (Figure 1).
+You can configure default Office 365 Calendar reminders in the connected Office 365 Calendar.
+To do so, sign in to your OnceHub account, open the left sidebar and select Profile -> Calendar connection.
+Select an option from the Default Office 365 Calendar reminders drop-down list (Figure 1).

 - Go to Setup -> relevant Booking page -> Associated calendars.